DrashtiShah23/online-marketplace-GatorXchange/credentials/README.md

 ### Instructions for SSHing into AWS EC2 instance
 1. Move the copy of team1.pem file into your ~/.ssh folder (Usually hidden).
 2. Open terminal/cmd/powershell.
+3. Enter the following command on the team1.pem file: chmod 400 ~/.ssh/team1.pem
-3. Enter the following command: ssh -i "~/.ssh/team1.pem" ubuntu@3.101.39.111
+4. Enter the following command: ssh -i "~/.ssh/team1.pem" ubuntu@3.101.39.111
-4. You should see a welcome message by Ubuntu.
+5. You should see a welcome message by Ubuntu.
 You are now in the AWS virtual machine!

 # Most important things to Remember
 ## These values need to kept update to date throughout the semester. <br>